 ESCI-419 Exploration and Geostatistics, 4 cr.
 Course introduces all areas of mathematical geology and then reviews basic statistics as it applies to geologic data.
 It then draws on this basis to derive the geostatistical method of estimation.
 This method is illustrated in theory and practice with real data on computerized mapping system.
 Lecture 3 hours, lab 2 hours.
-Prereq.: graduate standing, MATH-104, MATH-106 strongly recommended.
+Prereq.: graduate standing, MATH-104.
+MATH-106 strongly recommended.
 ESCI-425 Special Topics in Earth Science (title varies), 3 cr.
 Selected topics of current research interest.
 Consult the Schedule of Classes for specific topics.
 Lecture 3 hours.
-Prereq.: graduate standing in earth science.